MCSCSM-Capping/Regalia-Ordering-System/README.md

 # Create a new branch
-The formate of the branch should be as follows
+The format of the branch should be as follows
 >  $ git branch YOUR_MARIST_USERNAME

 >  $ git checkout YOUR_MARIST_USERNAME

+>  $ git add .

+>  $ git commit -m"YOUR_MESSAGE"

+>  $ git push origin YOUR_MARIST_USERNAME

+Then go to github select your branch and click compare and pull request

+> Code Review will occure on Friday

 # Do not Update the Master Branch Until We have a code review

 > Update your your own branch and issue a pull request for review

-#Current WebStack
+# Current WebStack
 > Angular 10

 > Asp.Net.Core 3.1

 > Marist Cas Authentication

+# Any all homework assignment are to be issued to this repository in the according folder for referance

 Additonal Resources:
 >'https://angular.io/'